Wright4i/wright4i.github.io/docs/README.md

-# Joseph Wright's Programming Portfolio
+# Welcome!

-Welcome to my personal programming portfolio on GitHub Pages.
 This site showcases a curated collection of my open source projects, insightful code tutorials, and a wealth of resources and experiences as an Independent Consultant Programmer specialized in the IBM i platform.

 ## About the Portfolio